afancyfridgemagnet/chatweave/README.md

 When set to false, messages presumed to be bot commands will not be shown.
 May be helpful in reducing message spam.
 Bot commands are messages prefixed with "!" such as !giveaway, !pokecheck, !discord, etc.

+`/staticemotes <true|false>`
+When set to true, emotes/cheermotes will load the non-animated version.
+This can have performance improvements.
+NOTE: Setting will not apply retroactively and will not affect third-party emotes.

 `/thirdpartyemotes <true|false>`
 When set to true, parses and displays third-party GLOBAL and CHANNEL emotes from 7TV, BTTV, FFZ.